Ned Flanders: Cultural impact

+Flanderization

 Flanders' significant evolution of his Christian fanaticism has led to the term dubbed "Flanderization", which refers to the increasingly exaggerated characterization of any character throughout a TV or a film series.
 The specific case of Flanders attracts special attention.
 Debate exists over whether Flanders is a consistently flanderized character or whether he later returned to a more complex, dynamic portrayal.
 The appropriateness of the term "flanderization" has also been disputed, as many characters in The Simpsons have undergone the caricaturizing process, and Flanders himself may not be the most extreme case.
 Flanders' shifting portrayal has also been controversial as representative of a shift in media portrayals of religious people.
 As both the primary representative of Christianity on The Simpsons and as one of the most significant Christian fictional characters in the real world, the simplification of Flanders as a character has been the subject of criticism, study, and reinterpretation.

 Merchandise

 Flanders has been included in The Simpsons merchandise.
 In 2008, the Flanders' Book of Faith, part of the Simpsons Library of Wisdom, was released by HarperCollins.
 The book takes a look at Flanders' life and his ever enduring faith.
 In 2021, Flanders got a sneaker line from Adidas.